 Pin

-STEP 2: Gather up your insect hotel materials and start working them into the structure you have selected.
-Here we added some dollar store mini pots.
-You can also add some plastic or glass jars or toilet paper rolls to create more mini compartments.
+STEP 2: Gather your insect hotel materials and start working them into the structure you have selected.
+Here, we added some dollar store mini pots.
+You can also add plastic or glass jars or toilet paper rolls to create more mini compartments.

 A big rock can also help break up space.
-Make sure to give your bug friend little hidey-holes to set up their homes!
+Make sure to give your bug friends a little hidey-hole to set up their homes!

 Pin